Latest News« Back to News

 One boy, Sam, used an engineering scholarship to send balloons carrying Raspberry Pi computers, cameras and radios into space to snap Earth from above on three separate occasions.

 Now, his infectious enthusiasm has been channelled into establishing the Monmouth High Altitude Balloon (HAB) Club in the physics department.

 Sam briefed 42 pupils from across Forms I to Sixth Form on the idea.
 As well as boosting Sam’s confidence, it has sparked great excitement among the teams who will be soldering, programming and testing their payloads with the ultimate aim of launching their own balloons in the Lent term.

-This comes after a dedicated Minecraft group collaborated to create a mind-blowing version of Monmouth School for Boys in the online game.
+This comes after a dedicated Minecraft group collaborated to create a mind-blowing version of Monmouth School in the online game.

-Our latest Estyn inspection, Wales’ answer to Ofsted, rated Monmouth School for Boys as ‘excellent’ in every category, the highest praise possible.
+Our latest Estyn inspection, Wales’ answer to Ofsted, rated Monmouth as ‘excellent’ in every category, the highest praise possible.

 Under ‘Care, support and guidance’, inspectors highlighted the many opportunities for “pupils to reflect on their own values and beliefs and to engage in a wide range of community-based activities.”

 Sam’s Pi in the sky club illustrates this perfectly and I can’t wait to see what it leads to next.